+, , , , , , , , , , , , , , , , , , , ,

+prerequisites for the module:

+none

+Recommended prior knowledge: Admission requirements:

+none none

-prerequisites for the module: none Recommended prior knowledge: none Frequency: every summer semester Recommended semester: Minimal Duration of the Module: 1 Semester
+Frequency: every summer Recommended semester: Minimal Duration of the Module:

+semester 1 Semester

 1. Lectures Energy Efficient Systems

 Lecturers: Prof. Dr. Thorsten Staake

 The lecture covers the topics mentioned in "Module EESYS-ES-M", subsection "Contents".
 It uses traditional lecture elements, discussions, exercises, and group work to support participants in reaching the learning objectives.
 Special emphasis is placed on working on cases and on discussions of studies and scientific publications.
 Methods, tools, and theories are introduced with references to practical challenges and are applied to exemplary problems.